 “Stood up 4 times today”

-Jess made lots of good buddies and happy memories plus acquired a new skill and love of Surfing.
-They had great food and the staff were excellent hosts.
+Jessie made lots of good buddies and happy memories, plus acquired a new skill and love of surfing.
+They ate great food and the staff were excellent hosts.
 Jess shared a hut with 5 other girls of all different nationalities.
-She found out that she loved being outside and by the sea and didn’t want to be in the City.
+She discovered that she loved being outside and by the sea and didn’t want to be in the city.

-With that in mind she made the decision to buy a Greyhound Pass to travel North along the coast after the camp and meet up with some good friends who were also in Oz.
-Luckily STA in the UK were still having their Winter Sale and Jess was able to buy a 45 Day Greyhound Pass for the price of a 21 Day Pass.
+With that in mind, she bought a Greyhound Pass to travel North along the coast, and meet up with some good friends who were also in Australia.
+Luckily STA in the UK were still having their Winter Sale, and Jess was able to buy a 45 Day Greyhound Pass for the price of a 21 Day Pass.
 She emailed her work mentor at Work OZ / STA in Sydney and they organised it, she just had to pay.
 Excellent News!

-Jess planned ahead and got a seat reserved to go to Byron Bay the day after her return from Surf Camp.
-She had her one night at ‘Wake Up!’ already booked and a day to explore Sydney a little more.
+Jessie planned ahead, and got a seat reserved to go to Byron Bay the day after her return from Surf Camp.
+She had her one night at ‘Wake Up!’ already booked, and a day to explore Sydney a little more.

-Plus a friend from home had bought Jess an Airbnb experience.
-Jessie had been looking forward to this since she arrived in Australia – A walk around Cadi Jam Ora, an award winning garden in The Royal Botanical Garden, Sydney.
-She was to have a one to one tour with a guide who could share his knowledge about the culture of Aboriginal Peoples and the Cadigal and let her enjoy her love of being in good company!
+A friend from home had bought Jessie an Airbnb experience.
+Jess had been looking forward to this since she had arrived in Australia – A walk around Cadi Jam Ora, an award winning garden in The Royal Botanical Garden, Sydney.
+She was to have a ‘one to one’ tour with a guide, who could share his knowledge about the culture of the Aboriginal People and the Cadigal.